Industry in Russia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-In March, consumer prices rose 0.3% from the previous month, broadly unchanged from the 0.4% increase recorded in February.
+In March, consumer prices rose 0.8% over the previous month, accelerating modestly from March’s 0.6% rise and marking the largest increase since January 2019.